 You may enter the university in fall semester (starts in September), spring semester (starts in February) or summer session to take liberal arts courses.
-To start the nursing course sequence—which begins only in the fall—you need to have all but eight credits of core liberal arts and supporting course requirements completed; a statistics course must be completed before starting the nursing sequence.
+To start the nursing course sequence—which begins in the fall or spring—you need to have all but eight credits of core liberal arts and supporting course requirements completed; a statistics course must be completed before starting the nursing sequence.

 If you have already met the requirements for starting the nursing course sequence.
 Consult with your admission counselor to discuss your options for starting nursing during your first fall term.
 Spaces are limited.